 In the world of science, baking soda is known as an accelerator.
 All you need to do is sprinkle some baking soda over the glued area, and it will speed up the drying process.

 Safety When Gluing Plastic

-There are a few things to remember and put into practice before using your plastic glue:
+A few things to remember before using plastic glue: